Lumiform

 What is an incident report?

-Incident reports are the tools businesses use to take note of an incident – usually related to an accident or injury –in the workplace.
-Incident reporting is applied in a variety of contexts.
+Incident reports are the tools businesses use to take note of an incident – usually related to an accident or injury – in the workplace.
+It’s applicable for a variety of contexts.
 You can write one to address personal injuries, equipment malfunctions, health and safety issues, employee misconduct, and more.

 You should always write an incident report as soon after observing the incident as possible.
-Usually, these reports will only be used internally to correct whatever has gone wrong, but sometimes outside parties like insurance companies or stakeholders will need the information, so it is best to have it on hand quickly.
+Usually, you’ll only use reports internally to correct whatever has gone wrong, but sometimes outside parties like insurance companies or stakeholders will need the information, so it is best to have it on hand quickly.

 What is the purpose of an incident report?

 A promptly written incident report is essential to improving conditions in the workplace.
-It will help you understand what has gone wrong, where the issue arose, and what steps need to be taken to resolve said issue.
+It will help you understand what has gone wrong, where the issue comes from, and what steps you need to take to resolve said issue.

 Often you might not have been aware that anything was wrong without one of these reports, which illustrates how crucial they are.
 Incident reports are the first step to improving problematic conditions in the workplace, whether that means removing hazards, improving building security, or optimizing workflows.